 |Zones:||4, 5, 6, 7, 8|

-American Hazelnut is a unisex species, with separate male and female parts on the same branch.
+This is a unisex species, with separate male and female parts on the same branch.
 A single shrub will produce some nuts, but as a wind-pollinated species 3-5 shrubs are recommended for optimal nut production.
 It can be pruned at any time of year.

 Highly attractive to wildlife, the nuts are are eaten by squirrels, foxes, deer, northern bobwhite, ruffed grouse, turkey, woodpeckers and pheasants.
 The leaves, twigs, and catkins are browsed by rabbits and deer.
 The male catkins are a winter food for turkey and ruffed grouse.
 The dense, low growth habit provides cover and nesting sites for birds and other wildlife.
 An excellent pollen source for bees in early spring, it also hosts numerous lepidoptera/caterpillars including Polyphemus and Io moths.

 *Every state has agricultural regulations that restrict the shipment of certain plants.
-We cannot ship this item to the following states: Oregon, Utah, Washington
+We cannot ship this item to the following states: Utah, Oregon, Washington